About this eJournal

 PAUL D. CALLISTER

-Library Director & Associate Professor of Law, University of Missouri-Kansas City School of Law - Leon E. Bloch Law Library
+Library Director & Professor of Law, University of Missouri-Kansas City School of Law - Leon E. Bloch Law Library

 Assistant Professor of Law and Director of Library Services, Emory University School of Law - Hugh F. MacMillan Law Library